 To accompany the launch, NFDA has produced a guide providing dealers with practical tips and encouraging them to consider marketing and communications areas that may not be part of their current approach.

 The guide examines three aspects of dealers’ communications: website, social media, and traditional media through press releases.
 In the document, NFDA outlines the key sections dealers generally have on their websites, gives ideas and guidance on what, how and when to post on the main social media platforms, and shares tips on how to write effective press releases.

 In addition to the recommendations given through the guide, NFDA will provide its members with tangible support, initially focusing on the areas discussed in the document.

 - Website: NFDA has partnered with digital agency Blue Mantis who, on request, will provide NFDA members with a tailored performance report of their website.
 The report gives an overall score to the website with further details for five sections including website speed, links, technical aspects, content and Google My Business.
 Email email@example.com to obtain your FOC website report.

 - Social media: dealers who do not have a social media presence or would like to improve their online engagement can contact the NFDA.

 - Press releases: NFDA will collaborate with dealers interested with writing and sending press releases to their local news outlets.

 NFDA Engage’s services, including the personalised website report, are free of charge to dealer members.

-For further information, NFDA members should email firstname.lastname@example.org
+For further information and to obtain their website report, NFDA members should email firstname.lastname@example.org.